supernginx/flowplayer-plugins/flash/pseudostreaming/trunk/README.txt

 Version history:

-3.2.7
+3.2.8
 -----
-- The plugin now comes with two versions, the byte-range enabled version is now in a different SWF to reduce the size of the standard version that does not have the byte range request powered seeking support.
-- The queryString config option value by default is now "?start=${start}".
-Contains the ? character there again, so that it can be changed by users.
+Fixes:
 - #385 added dispatching of switch begin and completion events.

-Fixes:
-- #214 , need to reset the datastore on completion or else time won't reset when seeking mp4 clips
-- #314, inconsistent seeking behavior between in-buffer seeks and server seeks
-- #315, server seek to position zero was failing
 - #339, possible fixes for switching and seeking failures due to datastore. does not reload, just a direct seek.
 - #321. previous seek time gets cleared on replay seek before time gets updated.
 Store previous end seek time until playback begins to provide correct replay times.
 - #385 regression issue caused by #365, added old switching code back in, and tested seeking and switching work correctly.